zapta/i2c_adapter/docs/index.rst

 Overview
 ========

-The I2C Adpater project allows to use off-the-shelf and inexpensive boards as USB to I2C bridge by Mac, Windows, Linux and operating systems that supports portable Python.
-This document describes the portable Python package ``i2c_adapter`` that provides the API to control the I2C Adapter.
+The I2C Adapter is a USB to SPI bridge that uses off-the-shelf and inexpensive boards such as the Raspberry Pi Pico, and control it using the python package ``i2c_adapter``.

+For example, the diagram below shows the wiring to control an I2C OLED display using USB and Python API.
+The full code is provided in the ``examples`` directory of the github repository.

 |